 “Being present” is a state of awareness in which we can practice unbiased and honest reflection.

 I aim to live wholeheartedly – and this requires me to have the ability to not get lost in my thoughts.
-Learing the art of being present it gives you the ability to learn how to pause before taking action so you can return to your center, remember your values, and meet every challenge with an appropriate response.
+Learning the art of being present gives you the ability to learn how to pause before taking action, so you can return to your center, remember your values, and meet every challenge with an appropriate response.

 - Practice Acceptance.
 Think of acceptance as surrendering your need to obsessively think about a problem and solution.
-Be grateful for the life you’ve been given and accept the things you cannot change.
+Be grateful for the life you have and accept the things you cannot change.
 Not everything is in your control.
 Acceptance is different from being resigned to or avoiding a situation.
 It’s the ability to show up fully without attachment to the outcome.

 - Become a Master of Time and Energy.
-First schedule and prioritize your time, then begin to apply yourself toward achieving your goal.
-Divide the process of achieving your goal into a set of achievable tasks.
+First, schedule and prioritize your time, then begin to apply yourself toward achieving your goals.
+Divide the process of achieving each goal into a set of achievable tasks.
 Then take the time to celebrate completing each task.
 A systematic approach allows for constant feelings of accomplishment throughout the process; it will also decrease feeling overwhelmed, self-conscious, or negative.

 - Go With the Flow!
 Eliminate all distractions.
 When you apply yourself to the job at hand, time seems to pass by in a flash.
 Consider the free spirits of the truly successful, great entrepreneurs and artists of our time; their ability to apply themselves and go with the flow makes them lighthearted and self-assured.
 They are confident that they’re getting the most out of their moments and reaching their own potential.

-- Learn to Say Yes Without Resentment and No Without Regret.
-Don’t get sucked into things out of a false sense of obligation.
+- Learn to Say “Yes” Without Resentment and “No” Without Regret.
+Don’t allow yourself to get sucked into things out of a false sense of obligation.
 Set some healthy boundaries to create a world in which you can thrive.

-Remember that you are influenced by the world around you.
+Remember that the world around you influences you.
 Surround yourself with a tribe that supports your efforts, celebrates your success, and loves you no matter what.